ketkeearyamane/build-tool-examples/README.md

 This tutorial describes how to get started with a basic Gradle project and create a simple plugin extension using Gradle.

-The first part explains how to set up a basic Gradle "Hello World" project and run a greeting task.
+The first part explains how to set up a basic "Hello World" project with Gradle and run a greeting task.
 The second part helps you write a custom Greeting plugin using Kotlin.
 If you're new to Gradle, read [Gradle docs](https://docs.gradle.org/current/userguide/getting_started_eng.html) for more information about Gradle and its features.

 > **Note:** What you should know